caltechlibrary/newt/newt-presentation.md

 # The experiment

-> Build a web application using a scaling small approach
+- Build a web application using a scaling small approach

-# My Scaling Small Approach

-- Minimize the moving parts
+- Build a web application largely from off the shelf parts
-- Minimize the cognative shifts
-- Leverage "off the shelf" software
+- Build a web application primarily from configuration

 # Three abstractions